 |Experian||There is currently no free option for Equifax.
 You can get your score directly from Equifax for $19.95.|

 Additionally, some banks and credit cards will give you access to your credit score for free just because you’re their customer.
 Click the following link for more information on how to get your credit scores for free.

 How Your Credit Worthiness Affects Your Borrowing Costs

 Why does it matter to have a good score?
 A high credit rating can significantly reduce your borrowing costs (including the interest rate you have to pay the lenders).
 Even if you don’t plan to borrow money, having a good credit score can benefit you in many ways.

 Overall, your scores do a very good job of predicting how likely you are to repay your debt.
 Therefore, lenders rely heavily on credit scores to determine whether or not to loan you money.
 Your credit score also determines what price you’ll pay, in the form of interest charges and other fees.
-Typically, people with higher credit scores receive lower interest rates compared to people with lower credit scores.
+Typically, borrowers with bad credit pay higher interest rates compared to borrowers with excellent credit scores.

 |FICO® score||APR||Monthly payment|

 Your credit score is a number generated by a mathematical formula.
 This formula analyzes information in your credit report to derive your credit score — a number ranging from 300 to 850.
 Your credit score is a reflection of your credibility (creditworthiness).
 Here are some of the key factors that affect your credit score rating:

 - 35% = Payment History – Did you miss a payment?
 How much was it, and how long ago did it happen?
 Your credit score will be better if you never miss a payment.